4. Searching

 Tip

-You can get more information about regular expressions by using the online help on the search page, and also by clicking the the regular expressions link above the search matrix.
+You can get more information about regular expressions by using the online help on the search page.

 Up until now, we’ve only been matching against one word at a time.
 Now we’re going to include patterns for a chain of words…